einhugur/X-Platform-Alert/README.md

 The Einhugur MacOS Bridge Plugin can be obtained from: https://www.einhugur.com

-**For Windows, Xojo MessageDialog is used when feature set does not require more, else custom Alert is used.**
+**For Windows then Xojo MessageDialog is used when feature set does not require more, else custom Alert is used.**

 ![GitHub Logo](/images/CrossPlatformAlert.PNG)